Fylhan/qompoter/docs/Repositories.md

 ### Environment variable

-The `QOMP_TOKEN` environment variable is used by Qompoter to override the default repository path.
+The `QOMP_REPO_PATH` environment variable is used by Qompoter to override the default repository path.
 It allows you to change the Qompoter repository locally or for your whole system:
-* Locally, run `export QOMP_TOKEN=htpps://gitlab.com/ && qompoter install`.
+* Locally, run `export QOMP_REPO_PATH=htpps://gitlab.com/ && qompoter install`.
-* Globally, add the following to your `~/.bashrc` file `export QOMP_TOKEN=htpps://gitlab.com/`
+* Globally, add the following to your `~/.bashrc` file `export QOMP_REPO_PATH=htpps://gitlab.com/`

 ### In command line

-The default repository or `QOMP_TOKEN` can be override using command line.
+The default repository or `QOMP_REPO_PATH` can be override using command line.
 Use the `--repository` (alias `-r`) option to specify another repository path.

 Example: `qompoter install -r https://anongit.kde.org/`.